edevoogd/ClockQuantization/readme.md

   the smaller the amount of uncertainty (and number of times that we still need to regress to calling onto the clock to determine the exact time).
-* The <i>time-serial positions</i> within an interval can be ordered by their `SerialPosition` property, still allowing for e.g. strict LRU orderering.
+* The <i>time-serial positions</i> within an interval can be ordered by their `SerialPosition` property, still allowing for e.g. strict LRU ordering.
 Alternatively, it also makes it possible to apply LRU ordering to a <i>cluster</i> of cache entries (all having equal `LastAccessed.DateTimeOffset` - now also a <i>time-serial position</i>).

 # Context